gbroxey/blog/_posts/2023-04-09-lucy-fenwick.md

 ---

 ## Fenwick / Binary Indexed Trees

+If you haven't scrolled down and read [the addendum](#addendum---feb-10-2025) please do so now.

 A **Fenwick Tree** (also known as a **Binary Indexed Tree** or **BIT**) is a data structure which has been described in a [billion][10] [different][11] [places][12] in a lot of detail by [very smart computer scientists][13] who know a lot more than I do.
 Really - this thing has a plethora of uses, for example [counting inversions in an array][14], quickly calculating the index of a permutation among all permutations listed lexicographically[^2], and as you'll see soon, prime counting!
 Seriously, you should go read all the articles I just linked.